jlopezr/docker-swarm-starter/README.md

 `eval (docker-machine env ms-manager0)`

-# Build
+# Stacks

+Each stack have a start script and, sometimes, also a build script.
+For example:

 ```
 cd web
 ./build.sh
 ```

-This will start a registry service and push a testimony image.

-# Start
+This will build the web image and push it to the registry service.
+In the same directory you can:

 ```
 ./start.sh